-Many parents disapprove of the graphic novel as literature for children and as a result, many children do not have access to illustrated books or novels at home.
+Many parents disapprove of graphic novels as literature for children and as a result, many children do not have access to illustrated books or novels at home.
 Sometimes the alternative can be much worse.
 A recent Ofcom report revealed that an average child now spends up to 15 hours per week online.
 This is a huge problem and graphic novels are one way to get children off the gadgets and back to books.
-For children who have not yet cultivated the reading habit and have no interest in books, this may be one way to catalyse interest in books since children always find graphic novels more interesting and less intimidating than books.
+For children who have not yet cultivated the reading habit and have no interest in books, this may be one way to catalyze interest in books since children always find graphic novels more interesting and less intimidating than books.

 CREATING GRAPHIC TEXTS